mohamedabuemira/mohamedabuemira/README.md

 ## Hi there, I'm Mohamed Essam Abu Emira. 👋 👋
-### I'm  ERP Functional Consultant passionate about ERP/eCommerce implementations.
+### I'm  ERP Functional Consultant passionate about ERP and Financial Solutions.

 - 🔭 telescope: Most of my experience in Odoo ERP and eCommerce implementations dates back to 10+ years.